paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 trouble-for-troubled
 so-many-bears
 ```
-As we can see slug is actually text which is pretty much shorter version of the title
+As we can see slug is actually text which is pretty much shorter version of the title.

 Article id is simply number assigned to certain article.
-The numbers in the table fo from 23 to 30
+The numbers in the table from 23 to 30

 ```SQL
 SELECT articles.id, articles.slug FROM articles ORDER BY articles.id ASC;